demisto/content-docs/docs/tutorials/tut-integration-ui.md

 At the beginning of the code, you can import Python libraries, so that its commands are available for our integration.
 Every integration runs inside a Docker image, and our standard Docker image includes most of the common packages, such as JSON and collections.
 In our **Yoda Speak** integration, you don’t need to import any libraries, as it only uses the *BaseClient* class, implicitly imported from *CommonServerPython*.

-**NOTE:** When working within a traditional IDE, such as PyCharm, or Visual Studio Code, we recommend [importing the following](../integrations/debugging#debugging-using-your-ide) at the top of your code for debugging purposes.
+**NOTE:** When working within a traditional IDE, such as PyCharm or Visual Studio Code, we recommend [importing the following](../integrations/debugging#debugging-using-your-ide) at the top of your code for debugging purposes.

 ```python
 import demistomock as demisto